CatherineTrevor/gothenburg-netball/README.md

 ## Strategy
 The site has been designed using a mobile-first approach to ensure ease of obtaining information.

-The look and feel must be friendly, feel local, and approachable: the objective is that people feel comfortable contacting the club and want to join us to play, even if just once.
+The look and feel must be friendly, local, and approachable: the objective is that people feel comfortable contacting the club and want to join us to play, even if just once.
 If the site feels too commercial, busy, or cold it will not provide this positive feeling to the user.